-Writing is easy, writing well is difficult.
-It can get very frustrating.
+Writing website content is easy, but writing good website content is much harder and can be very frustrating to get right.
 So here’s some simple advice to help you write and write well.

 When staring at the blank page, break your time into two distinct phases: writing and editing.
 This will save you a whole world of pain later, and will guarantee that your writing is tighter.